-The removal of 40 specimen trees requested by the applicant is approved, based on the findings below.
+Staff supports the removal of the 40 specimen trees requested by the applicant, based on the findings below.
 Section 25-119(d) contains six required findings (text in bold below) to be made before a variance from the WCO can be granted.
 An evaluation of this variance request, with respect to the required findings, is provided below.